stijnklomp/contract-testing/README.md

 ## Getting started

+*Any commands found in a readme should be run in the same directory as that readme.*

 There's two methods of contract testing with Pact.
 Either the `http` or `queue` method.
 Which one you use depends on how your consumer speaks with the provider.

 1. Let's start with the `http` method.
 This is the simpler method as it just involves the direct calls between the consumer and provider.